XBraid/xbraid/test/README.md

 -  `machine-tux.err`
 -  `machine-tux.out`

+At this level, we execute

+      ./machine-tux.sh

-The autotest framework (`autotest.sh`) calls machine scripts, like `machine-tux.sh`.
+The autotest framework (`autotest.sh`) calls machine scripts in this way.
 Each machine script should be short and call low level scripts like `diffusion2D.sh`.
 The output must then be moved to `machine-tux.dir`:

       $ ./test.sh diffusion2D.sh
       $ mv -f diffusion2D.dir machine-tux.dir